florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 ```

 The machine the VM runs on is based on an Intel Core i5 6300HQ processor.
-This processor does not support Intel CET (Control-flow Enforcement Technology).
+This processor does __not__ support Intel CET (Control-flow Enforcement Technology).
-This processor feature might lead to failures when running the described exploits on more modern Intel processors.
+This processor feature might lead to failures when running the described exploits on more modern Intel processors (i.e. Tiger Lake (11th Gen Intel Core) or higher according to a [windows-internals.com blog post](https://windows-internals.com/cet-on-windows/)).
 In order to disable this feature in the executables, add the `-fcf-protection=none` compiler flag.
 As the compiler output differs depending on this flag being present or not, adaptations of addresses used for the exploits might be necessary.

-As the GDB version 8.3 included in the default Ubuntu repositories kept crashing, I installed GDB 9.1 from the source provided on the [official website](https://www.gnu.org/software/gdb/).
+The whole development process is conducted on the host machine of the VM where the VM could access the files via a shared directory.
+Compilation and execution of the compiled executables is conducted via a SSH shell.
+Thus, if developing and executing exploits directly in the VM, the shell's environment may differ and adaptations might be necessary.
+However, this remote development approach is not a prerequisite for the steps described in the following sections.
+It is just a personal preference (see also section [optional configuration](#optional-configuration)).

+## Necessary configuration

+Some of the exploits (e.g. for the [64 bit stack smashing tutorial](#64-bit-linux-stack-smashing) or the [stack canary bypass](#stack-canary-bypassing)) were conducted using Python code based on the `pwntools` library.
+This library can be installed by invoking `pip3 install pwntools`.
+Dependencies should be installed automatically.
+If not so, those of course also have to be installed.

+## Optional configuration

-Additionally, I installed `peda`, `pwndbg` and `gef` for easier debugging using an install script from a [GitHub repository](https://github.com/apogiatzis/gdb-peda-pwndbg-gef) as well as Python `pwntools` (version 4.0.1) via `pip install pwntools` for easier exploit creation.
+In order to ease debugging, I installed `peda`, `pwndbg` and `gef` using an install script from a [GitHub repository](https://github.com/apogiatzis/gdb-peda-pwndbg-gef).
+All of those three are extensions to the GDB debugger which improve the interface and provide additional commands which ease debugging greatly.
+As they are based on the GDB Python API and partly still use Python 2.7 (which by default is not included in current Ubuntu releases), it may be necessary to install the `python2-dev` package via `sudo apt install python2-dev`.
+If dependencies for the GDB extensions are missing, they also have to be installed via `pip`, e.g. `python2 -m pip install setuptools` to install the Python setup tools for Python 2.7.

+Looking at Python, the package `python-is-python3` (installed via `sudo apt install python-is-python3`) makes `python` an alias for `python3`.
+This is just a convenient alias if the personal workflow includes just calling `python` instead of specifiying the Python version.

-I also mounted the directory containing the internship data and files into the virtual machine and installed the OpenSSH Server to be able to `ssh` into the virtual machine and execute all the code whilst not having to make any changes to the host machine.
+I also mounted the directory containing the internship data and files into the virtual machine and installed the OpenSSH Server (`sudo apt install openssh-server`) to be able to `ssh` into the virtual machine and execute all the code whilst not having to make any changes to the host machine.
-It is, however, important to point out that if accessing a shell via `ssh` in the VM, the stack addresses may differ from those when directly opening a terminal in the VM.
-In addition, the `ssh` session adds additional information to the environment by setting environment variables which might lead to different offsets on the stack.
+It is, however, important to point out that if accessing a shell via `ssh` in the VM, the stack addresses may differ from those when directly opening a terminal in the VM, as the `ssh` session adds additional information to the environment by setting environment variables which might lead to different offsets on the stack.

-Apart from that, no changes to the system were made.
+Additionally, I installed the disassembler and debugger `radare2` from [GitHub](https://github.com/radareorg/radare2) for easy disassembly analysis.
+Installation was conducted by calling `git clone https://github.com/radareorg/radare2.git && ./radare2/sys/install.sh`.

+Other useful installed tools include `ropper` and `ROPgadget` which make it easier to find gadgets for return-oriented programming (ROP).
+Those were installed with `pip3 install ropper ropgadget`.
+For further information, see the GitHub repositories for [ropper](https://github.com/sashs/Ropper) and [ROPgadget](https://github.com/JonathanSalwan/ROPgadget).

+All of those tools and installation steps are fully optional, the exploits work without those just fine.
+However, they can greatly reduce the time to find bugs and improve the exploit development process.

 # Smashing the Stack for fun and profit - Aleph1